Tottenham duo Kane & Son overtake Drogba & Lampard for most goal combinations to set new Premier League record

 Getty Images

-The England captain set-up Son for Spurs' fourth goal in their clash with Leeds United on February 26, with that being the 37th time the duo have combined for a goal in England's top flight.
+The England captain set-up the Korea international for Spurs' fourth goal in their clash with Leeds United on February 26, with that being the 37th time the duo have combined for a goal in England's top flight.

 The Spurs duo have been playing alongside each other since Son joined Tottenham in 2015, with the South Korean having scored a total of 80 Premier League goals, while he's assisted 44.